Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 RTB Doesn’t Equal Programmatic Advertising

-To dispel the most widespread misconception, we should emphasize that programmatic media buying (or advertising) is a much broader concept than real-time bidding.
-It’s an umbrella term for three types of automated digital ad space trading:
+To dispel the most widespread misconception, we should emphasize that programmatic ad serving (or advertising) is a much broader concept than real-time bidding.

 How Real-Time Bidding Works